LOADING ...

 guy night.

-ocean go a hurt, but not defeated, humungus
+would go a hurt, but not defeated, humungus

 giant clam.
-Ready to again when opportunity
+Ready to strike again when

 was better.